Bachelors - Special Education

-Bachelor of Science – Education – Early Childhood Inclusive Field Endorsement (Birth through Grade 3)
+B.S.Ed. – Early Childhood Inclusive Field Endorsement (B-3)

 This endorsement qualifies teachers to teach and provide services to infants, toddlers, and children from Birth through Grade 3, including those with special developmental and/or learning needs as defined in Section 79-1118.08R.S of the Nebr.
 Dept. of Education Title 92, Rule 24 Code, and to support families and other personnel with responsibilities for their care and education.
 A student must complete the following program requirements in addition to their Essential Studies and Professional Education Program course requirements.